-Prize-winner at more than fifteen All-Russian and international competitions.
-Won 3rd prize and the special prize at the e-Piano youth competition in Minneapolis (USA, 2015), 2nd prize at the International Van Cliburn Youth Piano Competition in Fort Worth (USA, 2015), 1st prize at the International Artur Rubinstein in memoriam Piano Competition in Bydgoszcz (Poland, 2017) and 1st prize at the International Piano Competition in Saint-Priest (France, 2017).
+Prize-winner at numerous international competitions.
+Recipient of the 3rd prize and Special Award at the e-Piano youth competition in Minneapolis (USA), 2nd prize at the Cliburn International Junior Piano Competition in Fort Worth (USA), 1st prize at the Arthur Rubinstein in memoriam International Piano Competition in Bydgoszcz (Poland) and 1st prize at the International Piano Competition in Saint-Priest (France).

 Recipient of the St Petersburg Government Prize.
-In 2014 he won the competition for a Yamaha Music Grant from the Yamaha company.
-Between 2010 and the present he has received the Sviatoslav Richter Grant from the Mstislav Rostropovich Foundation.
+In 2010–2016 he was a recipient of the Sviatoslav Richter Grant from the Mstislav Rostropovich Foundation.
 In 2016 he was awarded the Yuri Temirkanov Prize.
-He has twice taken part in the Verbier Festival Academy, where he received awards as the best pianist.
+That same year, he received the Special Prize as Best Pianist at the Verbier Festival Academy.

 Has appeared at the Yuri Bashmet International Music Festival in Minsk, the Mariinsky Theatre’s International Piano Festival and the festivals Larisa Gergieva and Friends (Vladikavkaz) and Moscow Greets Its Friends.
 Regularly features in programmes of the St Petersburg Music House.